 As long as they have beads, they’ll be happy with almost any hairstyle.

-No one said you had to choose between a bun and braids.
+No one said you had to choose between a bun and twists.
+Accessorize it with hair beads of your choice to make this simple style look fancier.

 7. Pigtails and Beaded Braids